 The Company is dependent upon information systems and will be dependent on other digital technologies for controlling the USGC Facility, processing transactions and summarizing and reporting results of operations.
 The secure processing, maintenance and transmission of information is critical to the Company's current and future operations.
 The Company monitors existing information systems on a 24/7 basis in an effort to detect cyberattacks or security breaches.
 These efforts have been implemented along with other risk mitigation procedures to detect and address unauthorized and damaging activity on the Company's network, stay abreast of the increasing threat landscape and improve security posture.
-Information technology system failures, communications network disruptions (whether intentional by a third party or due to natural disaster), and security breaches could still impact equipment and software used to control future facilities, resulting in improper operation of assets, potentially including delays in the delivery or availability of customers' products, contamination or degradation of the products the Company's future facilities for which the Company could be held liable.
+Information technology system failures, communications network disruptions (whether intentional by a third party or due to natural disaster), and security breaches could still impact equipment and software used to control future facilities, resulting in improper operation of assets, potentially including delays in the delivery or availability of customers' products, contamination or degradation of the products the Company transports, stores or distributes, or releases of hydrocarbon products and any other damage to the Company's future facilities for which the Company could be held liable.